mdsifat99/mohammadsifatullah/README.md

 ### Hi there, I am Md Sifatullah 👋

-- 🔭 I’m currently working working at Ajkerdeal.com! as a Mobile Application developer
+- 🔭 I’m currently working working at Bdjobs.com Ltd! as a Mobile Application developer
-- 🌱 I’m currently working in Kotlin and learning Flutter
+- 🌱 I’m currently working in ANdroid (Kotlin), iOS (Swift) and learning Flutter
 - 👯 I’m looking to contribute in open source project in Android and iOS
-- 🥅 2022 Goals: Develop and launch app for Android and iOS
+- 🥅 2023 Goals: Develop and launch app for Android and iOS
 - ⚡ Fun fact:  I love to watch Movies and travelling

 <h3 align="left">Connect with me:</h3>